Ortgies/chrono/README.md

 | **RandomForest**  | 55.24%  | **56.57%**  |
 | Gradient Boosting  | **56.76%**  |   |
 ### Ensemble
+When combining the feature- and picture based regression, the accuracy of classification can be significantly improved. <br>
+A stacking classifier, using a logisitic regression is able to predict the correct watch brand in almost 3 out of 4 watches. <br>

 | Model  | R² |
 | ------------- | ------------- |
 | Voting Classifier| 71.10%  |